awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 # Rotating customer master keys<a name="rotate-keys"></a>

 Cryptographic best practices discourage extensive reuse of encryption keys\.
-To create new cryptographic material for your AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\), you can create new CMKs, and then change your applications or aliases to use the new CMKs\.
+To create new cryptographic key material for your AWS Key Management Service \(AWS KMS\) customer master keys \(CMKs\), you can create new CMKs, and then change your applications or aliases to use the new CMKs\.
 Or, you can enable automatic key rotation for an existing [customer managed CMK](concepts.md#customer-cmk)\.

-When you enable *automatic key rotation* for a customer managed CMK, AWS KMS generates new cryptographic material for the CMK every year\.
-AWS KMS also saves the CMK's older cryptographic material in perpetuity so it can be used to decrypt data that it encrypted\.
+When you enable *automatic key rotation* for a customer managed CMK, AWS KMS generates new key material for the CMK every year\.
+AWS KMS also saves the CMK's older key material in perpetuity so it can be used to decrypt data that it encrypted\.
 AWS KMS does not delete any rotated key material until you [delete the CMK](deleting-keys.md)\.

-Key rotation changes only the CMK's *backing key*, which is the cryptographic material that is used in encryption operations\.
-The CMK is the same logical resource, regardless of whether or how many times its backing key changes\.
+Key rotation changes only the CMK's *key material*, which is the cryptographic material that is used in encryption operations\.
+The CMK is the same logical resource, regardless of whether or how many times its key material changes\.
 The properties of the CMK do not change, as shown in the following image\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/key-rotation-auto.png)

 Automatic key rotation has the following benefits:
-+ The properties of the CMK, including its key ID, key ARN, region, policies, and permissions, do not change when the key is rotated\.
++ The properties of the CMK, including its [key ID](concepts.md#key-id-key-id), [key ARN](concepts.md#key-id-key-ARN), region, policies, and permissions, do not change when the key is rotated\.
-+ You do not need to change applications or aliases that refer to the CMK ID or ARN\.
++ You do not need to change applications or aliases that refer to the key ID or key ARN of the CMK\.
 + After you enable key rotation, AWS KMS rotates the CMK automatically every year\.
 You don't need to remember or schedule the update\.

 However, automatic key rotation has no effect on the data that the CMK protects\.
 It does not rotate the data keys that the CMK generated or re\-encrypt any data protected by the CMK, and it will not mitigate the effect of a compromised data key\.